-- Use cookie cutter to cut out cookies.
+- Use 3 inch round cookie cutter to cut out cookies.

-- Place cookie cut-outs on a parchment paper covered baking sheet.
+- Place cookie cut-outs on a parchment paper lined baking sheet.

-- Place cookies in the refrigerator for 20 minutes.
+- Place cookies on the baking sheet into the refrigerator for 20 minutes.

 - Remove from refrigerator and bake for 8 – 10 minutes, or until cookies are a light golden brown around the edges.